cowan-games/rgtd/CONTRIBUTING.md

 Follow GitHub's guide for [installing git](https://github.com/git-guides/install-git).
 While you're at it, you can read GitHub's guide to git [here](https://github.com/git-guides) and learn about the commands using the top navigation.

+### Git LFS

+Follow GitHub's guide for [installing git-lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=windows).
+This is an addon for `git` that handles storing changes made to large files.

 ### Code Editor

 You can use whatever you like.
 When installing Unity, you can opt to install Visual Studio and use that.
 Another popular option is Visual Studio Code.